Ivan Over Time

 sudo zypper install fcitx5-mozc

 Next, if you aren’t using a desktop environment 2 you may need to configure the input method.
-To do this, create or open a new file called ~/.profile and add the following lines to it:
+To do this, create or open ~/.profile and add the following lines:

 export GTK_IM_MODULE=fcitx